Skip to content

 All businesses are risk-assessed for Trading Standards purposes based on the NTSB national risk assessment scheme.
 This allows enforcement activities to be targeted towards appropriate businesses and trade sectors.

-In 2023/24 the NTSB risk assessment criteria of low, lower medium, upper medium and high will only be used partially to determine the enforcement activities included in the plan.
+In line with our approach in the previous three years in 2024/2025 the NTSB risk assessment criteria of low, lower medium, upper medium and high will only be used partially to determine the enforcement activities included in the plan.

-Routine interventions were restricted during the COVID-19 pandemic whereby guidance issued by the Food Standards Agency has been followed.
-Last year the service resumed routine interventions focusing on high-priority, high-risk premises to ensure resources were directed most effectively.
-This service has been committed to reviewing and updating existing risk bands on high-risk food businesses through a series of physical inspections and the use of Alternative Enforcement Strategies followed by a desktop risk assessment.
-It is estimated to take three years to complete this review and is subject to the ongoing situation relating to COVID-19 and other external factors that are likely to have an impact on resources.
-This year the service will carry out a similar level of high-risk inspections with 50 physical inspections and 50 premises subject to an Alternative Enforcement Strategy.
+Routine interventions have returned to normal since the Covid-19 pandemic and for the past two years the service resumed routine interventions focusing on high-priority, high-risk premises to ensure resources were directed most effectively.
+This service has been committed to reviewing and updating existing risk bands on high-risk food businesses through a series of physical inspections and the use of alternative enforcement strategies followed by a desktop risk assessment.
+It is estimated to take three years to complete this review and is subject to the ongoing situation relating to Covid-19 and other external factors that are likely to have an impact on resources.
+This year the service will carry out a similar level of high-risk food premise inspections with a total of 100 interventions split between physical inspections and the use of an alternative enforcement strategy.

-The strategic assessment of 2023/24 identified the need to continue to prioritise work in relation to the presence of undeclared allergens in food.
-This is of particular significance following the introduction of Natasha’s Law and the requirement to ensure food that is prepacked for direct sale is appropriately labelled with a full list of ingredients and allergens highlighted in bold.
-Last year this service carried out a programme of planned market surveillance and achieved its target of 100 food samples tested for the presence of undeclared allergens.
-This programme focused on food sold as prepacked for direct sale and premises that have previously failed analysis on the presence of undeclared allergens and returned a 75% failure rate.
+The strategic assessment for 2024/25 identified the need to continue to prioritise work in relation to the presence of undeclared allergens in food.
+This continues to be of particular significance given the ongoing threat to consumers with specific dietary needs.
+Natasha’s Law introduced in 2019 remains a key focal point for enforcement to protect consumers from the risk of undeclared allergens in food.
+Last year this service undertook a programme of planned market surveillance and achieved its target of 75 food samples tested for the presence of undeclared allergens.
+This programme focused on food prepared to order at catering outlets and premises that have previously failed analysis on the presence of undeclared allergens and returned a 38% failure rate.
 All businesses received follow-up interventions based on risk.

-In addition to the high-priority, high-risk inspections and market surveillance programmed as part of the services strategic allergen work the Service will also carry out a discreet project to monitor compliance in the international food retail sector.
-This will involve selecting 25 independent retailers of international food to carry out physical inspections and/or sampling with appropriate follow-up work.
+In addition to the high-priority, high-risk inspections and market surveillance programmed as part of the services strategic allergen work, the Service will continue our work checking the compliance of imported foods.
+This project work will look at imported foods on an intelligence-led basis checking compliance at international food retailers and manufacturers using imported ingredients to ensure a level playing field across all food retailers and to protect consumers from the risk of non-compliant products on the market.
+This will involve selecting 25 food businesses retailing or manufacturing with imported foods to carry out physical inspections and/or sampling with appropriate follow-up work.
 Imported food makes up a significant proportion of the food consumed in the UK and poses a risk to human health if import restrictions are not followed correctly.
-This Service will actively engage with international food retailers to provide support and guidance where appropriate.
+This service will actively engage with international food retailers to provide support and guidance where appropriate.

 Sampling visits

-Sampling work for the Service for Food Standards for 2023/24 falls into three categories:
+Sampling work for the Service for food standards for 2024/25 falls into four categories:

-1. Undeclared allergens – sampling at catering establishments for undeclared allergens in food sold loose and prepared to order from a menu and follow-up samples for unsatisfactory samples procured in 2021/22.
-Programme of sampling to include approximately 75 samples of prepared food from catering premises.
+2. Undeclared allergens: sampling at catering or retail establishments such as butchers and farm shops checking for undeclared allergens in food sold loose and prepared to order from a menu or display counter.
+This will include follow-up samples for unsatisfactory samples procured in 2023/4.
+Programme of sampling to include approximately 75 samples of prepared food from food premises preparing foods made or packed to order.

-2. International food retailers – 25 premises to be selected for inspection and/or sampling as appropriate to check compliance with imported food restrictions.
+3. Imported foods: 25 premises to be selected for inspection and/or sampling as appropriate to check compliance with imported food restrictions including high street retailers of international foods and food importers based in our service area.

-3. Complaint samples – common issues such as meat speciation, meat content declarations, food authenticity, unauthorised ingredients and food safety continue to be priority areas of work and samples may be procured as part of an investigation
+4. Complaint samples: common issues such as origin claims, undeclared allergens, meat speciation, food authenticity, unauthorised ingredients and food safety continue to be priority areas of work and samples may be procured as part of an investigation.

 High Risk Premises